Quantum simulation of battery materials using ionic pseudopotentials: Quantum algorithm

 As before, the second line in the equation for the LCU are the unitaries in the decomposition.
 The coefficients $c_{I,\sigma}$ are complicated expressions representing sums over Gaussian terms, which we define fully in \cref{app:U_NL_LCU}.
 For example, the simplest one corresponds to

 These coefficients depend on the atomic specie $t_I$ and the label $\sigma$ that denotes the type of Gaussian superposition defining the states $\ket{\Psi_{I,\sigma}}$.
 There are eleven different choices for $\sigma\in \{0,\ldots,10\}$.
 All corresponding Gaussian states are derived in \cref{app:U_NL_LCU}, with $\ket{\Psi_{I,\sigma}}$ for $\sigma =0$ shown in \cref{eq:psi_I_o_example}.
-Finally, $\sgn(x) = 0$ if $x\ge 0$ and is equal to $1$ otherwise.
 Notice we need to use this sign function as the selection probabilities must be positive.

 We make a few comments on the generalizability of the LCUs.
 Our preference in \cref{eq:dfn_gamma_I} to only include $C_1,C_2$, and not the higher order terms in \cref{eq:uloc_me} is motivated by the fact that $C_3=C_4=0$ for all of our case studies.
 Nevertheless, the algorithm subroutines that are relevant to $\gamma_I(G_\nu)$ apply without changes to any material for which $C_3,C_4 \neq 0$.
 In fact, the LCUs above are applicable to any pseudopotential as defined in \cref{eq:u_loc_mast_eq,eq:gnl_7}.
 Indeed, for the local term, the LCU is identical to \cref{eq:lcu_loc}.
 For the non-local term, if one includes more than one projector, then the LCU will involve more Gaussian superpositions $\ket{\Psi_{I,\sigma}}$, some of which do not appear in our explicit derivation in \cref{app:U_NL_LCU}.
 The generalization of our subroutines is straightforward as well, especially given the fact that we employ QROM for the preparation of superpositions, where the functional defining the amplitudes could change according to the specific parameters of the pseudopotential.